June 10 in Pop Culture History

 1809 – The first steamboat to navigate the open seas, the Phoenix paddle wheel steamboat took 13 days to sail from New York City to Philadelphia, Pennsylvania.

-1829 – The first Boat Race between the University of Oxford and the University of Cambridge took place.
+1829 – The first Boat Race occurred between the University of Oxford and the University of Cambridge.
 Oxford won.

-1854 – The first class of United States Naval Academy students graduated.
+1854 – The first class of the United States Naval Academy students graduated.

 1886 (Volcano Eruption) Mount Tarawera